florencejt/fusilli/docs/auto_examples/training_and_testing/plot_model_comparison_loop_kfold.rst

 In this section, we train all the fusion models using the generated data and specified parameters.
 We store the results of each model for later analysis.

 ..
-GENERATED FROM PYTHON SOURCE LINES 129-151
+GENERATED FROM PYTHON SOURCE LINES 129-155

 .. code-block:: Python

+    # Using %%capture to hide the progress bar and plots (there are a lot of them!)

     all_trained_models = {}